The Russian accusative case.

 Common pitfalls

-The accusative has fewer forms than the genitive, but the animate/inanimate rule creates its own category of mistakes.
+The accusative has only a handful of endings, but the animate/inanimate rule creates its own category of mistakes.

 - Forgetting the animate rule. "Я вижу брат" is wrong - animate masculine nouns must change.
 The correct form is "Я вижу брата."
 This is especially tricky because inanimate masculines don't change, so learners develop a habit of leaving masculine nouns alone.